-And in addition to all of this, the Collegiate Church - where his wife Esther HYDE was baptised in 1804, & where her parents (George HYDE, a Cloth Dyer, and Margaret MOTTRAM) were married in 1794 - was finally elevated to the rank of Cathedral.
+And in addition to all of this, the Collegiate Church - where his wife Esther HYDE was baptised in 1804, and where her parents (George HYDE, a Cloth Dyer, and Margaret MOTTRAM) were married in 1794 - was finally elevated to the rank of Cathedral.

 It seems likely that his association with the world of COWPER, later to lead a number of Governments of an increasingly Liberal persuasion, inevitably led to his own involvement in Municipal politics another 9 years hence; it may also have "facilitated" his involvement with both minor and major new works in the N.S.W.
-Parliamentary precinct, which he commenced in Feb 1850.
+Parliamentary precinct, which he commenced in February 1850.

 His "tasks" are listed in Public Works Archives, and are summarised below:

-26 Feb 1850 - tendered for alterations to the Committee Room of the Council Chamber, for £57.
+26 February 1850 - tendered for alterations to the Committee Room of the Council Chamber, for £57.

 15 May 1850 - instructed to furnish a lock for a desk and a man to regulate the bells.

-7 Jun 1850 - instructed to provide two additional keys for the dressing room at the Head of the Stairs, one for the Sergeant-at-Arms, the other for the Assistant Clerk.
+7 June 1850 - instructed to provide two additional keys for the dressing room at the Head of the Stairs, one for the Sergeant-at-Arms, the other for the Assistant Clerk.

-6 Oct 1852 - ordered to erect shelves in the Speaker's Room, for a large number of books weekly expected to arrive from England.
+6 October 1852 - ordered to erect shelves in the Speaker's Room, for a large number of books weekly expected to arrive from England.

-7 Jul 1853 - ordered to replace a ladder, supplied by the Gas Company for lighting the Lamps, and broken by one of Thomas's men, resulting in the lights having remained unlit for two weeks.
+7 July 1853 - ordered to replace a ladder, supplied by the Gas Company for lighting the Lamps, and broken by one of Thomas's men, resulting in the lights having remained unlit for two weeks.

-12 Jul 1854 - requested to repair sash lines on one of the Chamber windows.
+12 July 1854 - requested to repair sash lines on one of the Chamber windows.

-WEAVER's tenure was short-lived, and he "resigned" under the Governor's displeasure over his failure to make timely provision for a meeting chamber required to accommodate the new Legislative Assembly under responsible government.
+WEAVER's tenure was short-lived, and he "resigned" under the Governor's displeasure over his failure to make timely provision for a meeting chamber required to accommodate the new Legislative Assembly under responsible bi-cameral government.

 The process is succinctly described by the Clerk of the Parliaments, W.K.
-CHARLETON, in his address, in July 1944, to visiting members of the Royal Australian Historical Society, & published in the R.A.H.S.
+CHARLETON, in his address, in July 1944, to visiting members of the Royal Australian Historical Society, and published in the R.A.H.S.
 Journal, Vol. XXX, p.
 249 et seq, as follows:

 "...
 WEAVER was asked to prepare an estimate for a new Council Chamber and offices.
 A few days later he attended before a committee of the House and stated that he had approached Mrs BURDEKIN with a view to securing a lease of her residence opposite for a Council Chamber.

-"These negotiations apparently fell through, and on 23 February 1856, the Governor (Sir William DENNISON) & the Executive Council approved the purchase of an iron building then in Melbourne for £1,760 (delivered in Sydney Harbour) or £1,835 if delivered (on land, no more than, i.e.) within 1 mile from a public wharf.
+"These negotiations apparently fell through, and on 23 February 1856, the Governor (Sir William DENNISON) and the Executive Council approved the purchase of an iron building then in Melbourne for £1,760 (delivered in Sydney Harbour) or £1,835 if delivered (on land, no more than, i.e.) within 1 mile from a public wharf.

 "It is said the building was intended for church purposes in Bendigo, but at the time of the gold rush, portion of the material was hastily put up in Melbourne to cope with the extraordinary demand for accommodation.
 The whole of the material was brought from Melbourne on the ship "Callender," which left there on 13 March 1856.